ximtech/jasypt-encrypt-plugin/README.md

 This plugin uses [Jasypt](http://jasypt.org/) library for encrypting/decrypting application properties.
 Works great with `Spring Boot`, but also can work independently.
 With provided `password` as encryption key plugin hides sensitive data from direct reading and decrypt them at runtime.
-Can be useful for data that don't need to be changed frequently and also allow reduce parameters or system environment variables amount passing to the docker container.
+Can be useful for data that don't need to be changed frequently and also allow reducing parameters or system environment variables amount passing to the docker container.

 ## How to use